We don’t have to wonder if Paul would have argued against evolutionists—because Acts reveals the surprising answer.

 God will destroy evil just as he has said in numerous places, but it will happen at the time appointed by God (harvest), not on the timing or desires of humanity—as the Epicureans tried to force upon God (i.e., if God doesn’t do it now, then he can’t exist).
 God is not subject to man, but man to God.

 In the same manner, God could have created everything in one second, but selected six days for the benefit and pattern of our work week (Exodus 20:11).
 So God has an appointed time for the elimination of evil for the benefit of man.3

-Then Paul says that God “does not dwell in temples made with hands.
-Nor is He worshiped with men’s hands, as though He needed anything.”
+Then Paul says that God “does not live in temples made by man, nor is he served by human hands, as though he needed anything.”
 He refutes the belief that God is limited to materials (idols), and this is proper, since God is spirit (John 4:24).4

 In the rest of verse 29 and into 30, Paul reiterates his devastating critique of their materialistic understanding of God.
-Paul also points out that mankind is really acting as the ultimate authority by worshipping man-made gods when he says, “We ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
-Truly, these times of ignorance God overlooked.”
+Paul also points out that mankind is really acting as the ultimate authority by worshipping man-made gods when he says, “we ought not to think that the divine being is like gold or silver or stone, an image formed by the art and imagination of man.
+The times of ignorance God overlooked.”
 Then Paul gives the call to repent and presents the gospel.